rerdavies/pipedal/README.md

 ![Screenshot](artifacts/PiPedalSshots.png)

-PiPedal is a multi-effect guitar pedal for Raspberry Pi devices.
-You will need a suitable audio input/output device to use PiPedal, which can be either an external USB audio adapter, or a Raspberry Pi ADC/DAC hat, providing at least one input and one output audio channel.
+PiPedal is a multi-effect guitar pedal for Raspberry Pi devices, running Raspbian, or Ubuntu.

+You will need a suitable audio input/output device to use PiPedal, which can be either an external USB audio device, or a Raspberry Pi ADC/DAC hat, providing at least one input and one output audio channel.

-PiPedal is controlled via a clean compact web app that's suitable for use on small-form-factor devices, like phones and tablets, although it works gloriously with desktop browers as well.
+PiPedal is controlled via a web app that's been designed to support small-form-factor devices, like phones and tablets, although it works gloriously with desktop browers as well.
 You should not have to carry around a laptop to control your PiPedal when you're out gigging; and the web interface for PiPedal has been designed with that scenario specifically in mind.
-PiPedal has been designed with compact display formats, and touch user-interfaces in mind.
-Just connect to the PiPedal Wi-Fi access point with your phone, and you have complete control over your PiPedal.
+Just connect your phone to the PiPedal Wi-Fi hotspot and you have complete control over your PiPedal.

 PiPedal uses LV2 audio plugin effects.
 You will need to install LV2 plugins before you can get started.
 See the LV2 Plugins section, below, for a list of good plugin collections to get started with.

 You can add as many plugins to your patch as your CPU will support (well over a dozen on a Raspberry Pi 4+).
 Signal chains can have an arbitrary number of split chains, which may be A/B-selected or mixed if you wish.

-PiPedal allows you to easily bind Midi controls and notes to LV2 plugin controls using the Midi Bindings dialog.
-USB micro controllers such as the Korg nano series of MIDI controllers, or the AKAI pad controllers are perfectly suited for selecting and tweaking patches while performing; or you can connect regular MIDI controllers and pedalboards via the MIDI ports on your USB Audio device, if it supports MIDI.
+Bind MIDI controls and notes to LV2 plugin controls using the Midi Bindings dialog.
+USB micro controllers such as the Korg nano series of MIDI controllers, or the AKAI pad controllers are perfectly suited for selecting and tweaking patches while performing; or you can connect regular MIDI controllers and pedalboards via the MIDI ports on your USB Audio device, if it has them.

+## System Requirements

+* A Raspberry PI 4B or 400, with at least 2GB of RAM to run, and at least 4GB of RAM to build.
+* An external USB Audio Adapter, or a Pi audio hat with at least one audio input, and one audio output.

-PiPedal is intended for use on Raspberry Pi devices running Raspbian; but it has also been tested on Ubuntu Studio.
+PiPedal has been tested on the following Operating Systems:

+* Raspbian 32-bit
+* Ubuntu Gnome3 21.04 32-bit or 64-bit (Ubuntu KDE will not work)

+But it should work on most Debian-derived Linux variants.

+An RT_PREEMPT kernel does provide better latency; but modern PREEMPT kernels provide enough real-time support to run PiPedal without problems.

 ## Latency